 Today’s Girl-in-the-World feature comes from our regular writer Team Autostraddle Member Crystal!
 Here she is …

-I used to be a regular in Sydney’s gay scene but I dropped off the grid two or three years ago.
+dykes-on-bikesI used to be a regular in Sydney’s gay scene but then dropped off the grid a few years ago.
 I’m not sure why, exactly.
-Maybe ’cause I married my job, or bought a TV, or started falling for straight girls.
+Maybe it was because I married my job, or bought a TV, or started falling for straight and closeted girls.
 Whatever the reason, I’d left and never looked back — until a few weeks ago, when I began my preliminary research for this piece on Sydney, Australia’s Girl-on-Girl culture.
 It’s been an interesting exercise in passing off drinking and befriending girls as “reporting” and though I couldn’t get to every girl bar and event in town, I hope to give you a look at the things that occur in the city every week.
 That way, when you travel to Sydney (and you must!) you’ll know exactly where to go and when.
 Or where NOT to go, depending on how well I sell this in.
 Part One will cover “The Bank” in Newtown.

 Going into this adventure, I did wonder what’s changed since the heydey of my sparkling youth.
-Nervous about being around Lesbians en masse, I called my friend “Roxy” (alias used upon request) to see if I could tag along to some girlbars with her “crew.”
+Nervous about being around lesbians en masse, I called my friend “Roxy” (alias used upon request) to see if I could tag along to some girlbars with her “crew.”
 That’s what the kids are calling their cliques these days.
 Roxy’s a scene regular, a young, bright-eyed and less cynical reminder of myself a few years ago, except more hip.
 Thankfully she obliged, and now I’m going to take you there.

 Velvet Wednesdays @ The Bank Hotel – King Street, Newtown

-Twenty pairs of eyes follow me as I walk through the door (performing my well-rehearsed James Dean saunter) and then quickly jump to the security guard following.
-They’re watching everyone who enters, it feels like a hunt.
-I half-expect David Attenborough’s voice to replace Beyonce’s over the PA system any moment now: “With fresh prey in their midst, the predators’ senses are heightened.
+the-bank-exteriorTwenty pairs of eyes follow me as I walk through the door, giving me a quick once-over before moving on to the next newcomer.
+It feels somewhat predatory, I half-expect David Attenborough’s voice to replace Beyonce’s over the PA system any moment now: “With fresh prey in their midst, the predators’ senses are heightened.
 They’ve been playing the waiting game for several hours.”

 I’ve been there, I feel for them.